 A fair hearing appeal may be conducted by telephone, by other electronic media, or by an in-person, face-to-face hearing.
-At the request of the person involved in a fair hearing appeal or their representative, a face-to-face hearing shall be conducted with all participants personally present before the appeals referee.
+At the request of the person involved in a fair hearing appeal or their representative, a face-to-face hearing shall be conducted with all participants personally present before the human services judge.